areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

     * Identify supported technologies
     * Identify canonical guides
 * Allow time to learn the tools!

-## Build Your Skills

-* Learn legal requirements
-* Learn WCAG 2.0 success criteria (a, aa, aaa)
-    * aa generally a safe, achievable choice
-    * aaa good goal, but may be impossible to achieve on all pages
-    * User content can fail a formerly accessible site
-* Learn to recognize 11 requirements (Images, keyboard operability, forms, document structure, magnification, reading order, links & navigation, multimedia, tables, color & styles, aria)
-* Learn to apply POUR principles (Perceivable, Operable, Understandable, and Robust)
-* Understand accessibility/usability spectrum
-    * Disabilities can range from mild to severe
-    * Disabilities can be temporary
-    * Users with disabilities are not monolithic
-    * Users with disabilities are regular people
-* Don't need to know everything

 ## Establishing Process to Minimize Risk